Community Investment Program

 - Attracts and retains population in the region

-It is critical that the Community Investment Program Administrator ensures internal and external programs, services, facilities, and events are supported financially.
+It is critical that the CIP Administrator ensures internal and external programs, services, facilities, and events are supported financially.
 Moreover, it is crucial that the grant funding application process is clear, the evaluation criteria are transparent, and that groups and organizations are held accountable for how funding is spent.

 Collectively, these stakeholders play active roles in the development of the region and provide opportunities for meaningful, effective partnerships.